ja-witt/Dragonfly_Looper_GUI/README.md

 ### 2. Install Required Python Packages

 - Tested with python 3.13 and python 3.11
-- Relies on several python packages available from pypi that can be installed via:
+- Relies on several python packages available from pypi that can be installed in the appropriate environment via:

 ```
 python -m pip install requests matplotlib h5py